Uttam-Asodariya/NLP-Project/README.md

 - BERT has an advantage compared to other methods.
 Bert creates word representations that are dynamically informed by their surrounding words.
 On the other hand, methods like Word2Vec have only similar representations for words.

 - Let's take an example.
-1) "The new lamp had good light for reading."
+1) The new lamp had good light for reading.
-                         2) "Magnesium is a light metal.
+                         2) Magnesium is a light metal.

 - Here, Word2Vec create same embedding for "light" word, Whereas the meaning is different.
 On the other hand, BERT creates varying embeddings for each sentence.
 Therefore, BERT word embedding captures good information about content that results in more accurate feature representations, which in the end helps the model perform better.